florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 / 4.
 Notepad++: Notepad++ is an open-source text editor focused around minimalism and efficient software#footnote(link("https://notepad-plus-plus.org/")).
   The editor itself is written in C++ with exclusive support for the Windows operating system.
-  It provides a plugin system for loading plugins in the form of dynamically linked libraries (DLLs)#footnote(link("https://npp-user-manual.org/docs/plugins/")).
+  It provides a plugin system for loading plugins in the form of dynamically linked libraries (DLLs)@notepad-manual.

 Besides these text editors and IDEs, this work also evaluates plugin system technologies for other application types.
 Multiple projects and technologies were considered, however due to their similarity to already chosen technologies, missing documentation and time-constraints for this work most of them were disregarded: